pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 Open the file `py/search.py` and find the function [`depthFirstSearch`](./py/search.py#L70).

-Take the provided template and finish the code so that depth-first search works.
+Take the provided template and finish the code (at "YOUR CODE HERE") so that depth-first search works.
 To do so, please first check the class [`SearchProblem`](./py/search.py#L16).
 This class outlines the structure of a search problem.
 It provides functions like `getStartState`, `isGoalState` (i.e., goal test), `getSuccessors`, and `getCostOfActions`.
 In your implementation, you will be using these functions to get necessary information about the search problem.
 Please note that, this is a abstract class that we put here to help you understand a search problem.
 The detail of the class is implemented in some other .py files by us already.

 We suggest that you put the successors into the fringe in either the right-to-left or left-to-right fashion, not the others.